 The Poggioreale Flea Market is one of the most popular markets in the world.
 This market is the number one rated market in Naples as well, which is saying something since Naples has so many different flea markets.
 The flea market takes place from Friday at 6 am until Monday at 2 pm.
 There are a wide range of deals available.
 This is a great place to find top brand name shoes and clothing from around the world.
 You will also find that there are a wide range of different types of antiques and unique Neapolitan era pieces that you simply cannot find anywhere else.
 So, you can discover a great shopping experience where you are able to purchase both things that are old and new.
 If you are trying to find the best deals, you will want to wake up early and start shopping on Friday morning.

 Shipshewana Flea Market

 WHERE: Shipshewana, Indiana, United States of America

-WHEN: Every Tuesday and Wednesday, between 8 AM and 4 PM, May through September
+WHEN: Every Tuesday and Wednesday, between 8 AM and 4 PM, May through to September

 The Shipshewana Flea Market is one of the best rated secrets for flea markets in the United States.
-The flea market is actually the largest flea market in the Midwest region of the United States and it takes place in a small town called Shipshewana that has a population of 698 people.
-While the flea market is not open year round, it is open seasonally from May until October on Tuesdays and Wednesdays.
-This is a great place to go for unique new and old items alike and there are actually more than nine hundred vendors.
-There are even food vendors on site and people rave about the quality of the food.
-Additionally, you will be able to find auctions taking place on Wednesdays year round.
-Typically high end antique items are the ones that people choose to have bidding wars for.
+The flea market is actually the largest flea market in the Midwest region of the United States, and it takes place in a small town called Shipshewana that has a population of 698 people.
+While the flea market is not open all year round, it is open seasonally from May until October on Tuesdays and Wednesdays.
+This is a great place to go for unique new and old items alike, and there are actually more than 900 vendors.
+There are even food vendors on site and people rave about the quality of their food.
+Additionally, you will be able to find auctions taking place on Wednesdays all year round.
+Typically, high-end antique items are the ones that people choose to have bidding wars for.

 Bermondsey (New Caledonian) Market